akobr/blazor.widgetised/README.md

-# Widgetised Blazor (blazor.widgetised)
+# Widgetised Blazor

-Library with the support of widgets for a Blazor application.
+Library with the support of **widgets** for a Blazor application.
 The main goal is to help with loose coupling inside a system.
-Initial idea cames from [PureMVC](http://puremvc.org/) architecture, which has been simplified and polish.
+Initial idea cames from [PureMVC](http://puremvc.org/) architecture, which has been simplified and evolved a little bit.

 > Preview alpha release is coming soon.
 Currently on **Blazor 0.9.0** *preview3-19154-02*.
-[Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/) *(Preview 4 or later)* with the ASP.NET and web development workload selected needed same like [.NET Core 3.0 Preview 3 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) (3.0.100-preview3-010431).
+[Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/) *(Preview 4 or later)* with the ASP.NET and web development workload selected is needed same like [.NET Core 3.0 Preview 3 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) (3.0.100-preview3-010431).

 ![Library preview](https://raw.githubusercontent.com/akobr/blazor.widgetised/master/docs/preview.gif)